-- Specifies the flags that must be set in the TCP header when using proto tcp.
+Specifies the flags that must be set in the TCP header when using proto tcp.
 Flags are specified as flags check/mask.
-For example: flags S/SA this instructs PF to only look at the S and A (SYN and ACK) flags and to match if only the SYN flag is "on". - state - Specifies whether state information is kept on packets matching this rule. - ${\odot}$ keep state works with TCP, UDP, and ICMP. - o modulate state works only with TCP.
+For example: flags S/SA - this instructs PF to only look at the S and A (SYN and ACK) flags and to match if only the SYN flag is "on" (and is applied to all TCP rules by default). flags any instructs PF not to check flags.

+state

+Specifies whether state information is kept on packets matching this rule.

+- no state works with TCP, UDP, and ICMP.
+PF will not track this connection statefully.
+For TCP connections, flags any is usually also required. - o keep state works with TCP, UDP, and ICMP.
+This option is the default for all filter rules. - modulate state works only with TCP.
 PF will generate strong Initial Sequence Numbers (ISNs) for packets matching this rule. - synproxy state proxies incoming TCP connections to help protect servers from spoofed TCP SYN floods.
 This option includes the functionality of keep state and modulate state.